Rukia Kuchiki: Creation and conceptionBleach was first conceived from Tite Kubo's desire to draw a shinigami in a kimono, which formed the basis for the design of the Soul Reapers. Because of this, Rukia was one of the first characters of the series to be created. Before deciding that every Soul Reaper had swords, Kubo thought that they should all use guns, while only Rukia used a scythe. However, this was changed when he created the Soul Reaper kimono. Kubo also mentioned that Rukia did not seem like a lead character, so he created Ichigo Kurosaki to be the series protagonist, with Rukia being the first female lead. Ichigo's initial design had black hair like Rukia; Kubo had to modify Ichigo's appearance to contrast with hers, giving Ichigo orange hair and a trademark scowl.

-When Kubo was asked to make a cover with a female character during Christmas, Kubo initially thought of using Rukia; he later changed to use Orihime Inoue as he thought Orihime was more suitable for such role.
-Additionally, after the second arc of the series, Orihime replaced Rukia as the true female lead for the rest of the series.
-However, Kubo commented he previously made a Christmas illustration with Rukia, and that he received request by several fans wanting to see the image.
-In contrast to this, Kubo has found he liked Rukia more in the illustrations in which her face expresses pain such as when she is going to be executed in the manga.
+When asked to design a Christmas cover with a female character, Kubo initially thought of using Rukia, but eventually chose Orihime Inoue as he thought the character was better suited for it—he has stated that he previously made a Christmas illustration with Rukia, and that he received requests from several fans wanting to see the image.
+In contrast to this, Kubo has found that he liked Rukia more in the illustrations where her face expresses pain, such as when she is going to be executed in the manga.